exercism/v3/languages/java/exercises/concept/case-statement/.docs/introduction.md

-A `switch` statement allow you to change the flow of the program using the value of a variable.
-It's like an if/else if/else statement who looks prettier.
-(You can find a more detailled definition [here][wikipedia])
+Like an _if/else_ statement, a `switch` statement allow you to change the flow of the program by conditionally executing code.
+The difference is that a `switch` statement can only compare the value of a primitive or string expression against pre-defined constant values.

 Some keywords are usefull when using a switch statement.